 Thanks to its 20mm register, it’s possible to use adapters to mount a range of lenses to the L-Mount.

 Panasonic is part of the L-Mount Alliance with Leica and Sigma.
 That means that there are three manufacturers rather than just one making compatible lenses.

 High Resolution Mode

 Like the Panasonic G9 and S1R, the Lumix S1 has a High Resolution mode.
 When this is selected, the camera takes a sequence of shots in quick succession with the sensor moving by a tiny amount between each.
 The S1 then merges the images into a single raw file.

 When the aspect ratio is set to 3:2, using High Resolution Mode results in 12,000 x 8,000-pixel images.
 That’s 96Mp.

 There are a few restrictions applied when you use High Resolution mode.
-For example, it can only be used with the electronic shutter, the minimum aperture is f/16 and the shutter speed can only be set from between 1 and 1/8000 of a second.
-Sensitivity can be set up to ISO 3200 and the focusing is either AFS or manual.
+For example, it automatically uses the electronic shutter, the minimum aperture is f/16 and the shutter speed can only be set from between 1 and 1/8000 of a second.
+Sensitivity can be set up to ISO 3200.

 Panasonic also recommends that the camera is supported on a tripod.

 Panasonic has adopted the DSLR-like shape of cameras like the GH5 and G9 for the Lumix S1.
 But of course, the bigger sensor means it’s a little larger.
 It’s also quite a bit bigger than the Nikon Z 7 and Sony A7 III.
 However, it feels very comfortable in your hand and has a big grip.

 In fact, the grip is deep enough that my little finger doesn’t have to slip under the camera when my index finger is poised on the shutter release.